 This article is a quick primer on the top five reasons you should retain an expert construction manager to oversee your project.
-Very few people have the experience or the time to manage a high-value, complex construction project, nor should they assume the potential risks of doing so.
+Very few people have the experience or the time to manage a high-value, complex construction project (residential or commercial), nor should they assume the potential risks of doing so.
 In an industry where time is money, costly mistakes abound.
 Construction know-how is critical—the value of a professional construction manager is a positive cost-benefit in comparison to the risks of doing a major project without professional guidance.
 Ask yourself: how much is it worth to avoid a significant delay or a complete redesign?
 A good construction manager will skillfully lead the project to create efficiencies, avoid pitfalls and champion your project on a direct path to the finish line.

 Please follow the links to other Stonemark blog articles for in-depth information on the benefits introduced here.

 1. Objective and Expert Representation

 A construction manager’s role is to provide objective project management and technical expertise to represent the best interests of the owner and the project.
 As the owner’s representative, the construction manager will view the project from a comprehensive perspective and typically manage the entire process: feasibility, entitlement, preconstruction, coordination of design, budget, schedule, quality and function, risk management, retention and coordination of the project team.

 Professional construction managers utilize specialized project management techniques to manage the planning, design and construction of a project from beginning to end.
 They are fluent in construction methods and technologies, interpret contracts and technical drawings and have the depth of experience to develop the optimal project plan.
 Construction managers issue and coordinate the bidding process for all required team members, advise the owner on the most appropriate project team and manage them to bring out their best work.
 They coordinate engineering, architecture, contractors and specialty consultants.
 Acting as the owner’s project liaison, they coordinate required disciplines, often can identify problems in advance, mitigate change orders and ensure quality.